Updated on November 28th, 2023

-All current StakeWise users pay a flat fee of 10% on rewards today.
-The fee is then split between the DAO and the node operators.
-Operators receive up to 50% of the staking fee, proportionately to the share of validators they are hosting.
-The remaining 50% goes to the StakeWise DAO Treasury.
+In StakeWise V2, all users paid a flat fee of 10% on the staking rewards.
+The fee was then split between the DAO and the node operators.
+Operators received up to 50% of the staking fee, proportionately to the share of validators they are hosting.
+The remaining 50% went to the StakeWise DAO Treasury.

 The ecosystem around staked ETH

-For a quick transition to VLTs & osETH, current liquidity providers will need to remove their Uniswap positions to regain access to their sETH2 and rETH2 ahead of converting the tokens into VLTs.
-Similarly, users of Opium Vaults will need to remove sETH2 from the contract.
+For a quick transition to StakeWise V3 and osETH, current liquidity providers will want to remove their Uniswap positions to put sETH2 and rETH2 tokens back in their wallets ahead of burning them.
+Similarly, users of Opium Vaults will need to remove sETH2 from the Opium contract.
 All users will need to claim any rETH2 they have accrued in the Merkle Distributor — this can be done on the Farms page.
-After that, stakers can convert sETH2 and rETH2 into VLTs.
-Those who want to provide liquidity for the new token and enjoy the benefits of liquid staking must then mint osETH.
-There is no single AMM that has been chosen for osETH trading yet, but the team will provide its thoughts on the matter closer to V3 launch.
+After that, stakers can burn sETH2 and rETH2 to fully migrate to V3.
+Those who want to provide liquidity for the new token and enjoy the benefits of liquid staking will then want to mint osETH.

 A smooth transition for stakers is of paramount importance.
 Our energies are focused on ensuring that the migration process is as simple as possible.
-A formal step-by-step guide for the conversion will be provided ahead of launch to guide all users through the process.
+Formal step-by-step instructions for the migration can be found here to guide all users through the process.

 We do not want our existing stakers to have any concerns regarding the transition to a new token model.
-This means that the team will be on hand throughout the entire period leading up to V3 release & during the actual migration process to answer any questions.
+This means that the team will be on hand throughout the entire period of the actual migration & following the V3 release to answer any questions.

 A new era dawns for StakeWise — join the discussion about V3 now: https://discord.gg/StakeWise